elixir-cloud-aai/krini/README.md

 The project is a collaborative effort under the umbrella of [ELIXIR Cloud & AAI](https://github.com/elixir-cloud-aai/).
 Follow the link to get in touch with us via chat or email.
-Please mention the name of this service for any inquiry, proposal, question etc. Alternatively, you can also make use of the [issue tracker](https://github.com/elixir-cloud-aai/krini/issues) to request features or report bugs.
+Please mention the name of this service for any inquiry, proposal, question, etc. Alternatively, you can also make use of the [issue tracker](https://github.com/elixir-cloud-aai/krini/issues) to request features or report bugs.